eyayaw/cleaning-RWI-GEO-RED/README.md

 ### Preparation

-Besides installing packages, you need to create a `.Renviron` file for the location of the RWI-GEO-RED data and the desired start and end year, for example:
+Besides installing packages, you may need to create a `.Renviron` file for the location of the RWI-GEO-RED data and the desired start and end year, for example:

 ```
 RED_FOLDER=C:/Users/x/RWI-GEO-RED_v6
 YEAR_START=2007
 YEAR_END=2021
 ```
+Or, define those constants inside the respective scripts.

 Furthermore, you need to download additional data: